Our Learning Philosophy

 You start asking better questions.
 Your explanations get clearer.
 You're willing to try hard problems instead of avoiding them.
 You say "I'm not sure yet" instead of guessing.
 You start catching your own mistakes before the tutor asks about them.

-These are the signals TutorThings is designed to produce - and they're the signals that actually predict long-term success, not just performance on the next quiz.
+These are the signals TutorThings is designed to produce - and they are the signals that tend to predict long-term success, not just performance on the next quiz.